 In 1970, when the District was formed, the air in Santa Barbara did not meet the federal one-hour ozone standard.
 For 30 years, our efforts focused on attaining that standard.
 On August 8, 2003, Santa Barbara County was officially designated an attainment area for the federal one-hour ozone standard.
 Furthermore, United States Environmental Protection Agency (USEPA) has designated Santa Barbara County as "attainment" for the federal eight-hour ozone standard (0.075 parts per million).
 The eight-hour standard replaced the previous federal one-hour standard.
 In addition, we attained the state one-hour ozone standard for the first time during 2004-2006.
-On December 28, 2015, the US EPA strengthened the federal eight-hour ozone standard to 0.070 ppm.
-Based on data collected from 2014-2016, we will meet the new standard and be classified as attainment for this National Ambient Air Quality Standard.
+On December 28, 2015, the US EPA strengthened the federal eight-hour ozone standard to 0.070 ppm; Santa Barbara County was designated unclassifiable/attainment for the 2015 revised standard on April 30, 2018.

 The California eight-hour ozone standard was implemented in June 2006.
 The County violates the state eight-hour ozone standard and the state standards for PM{10} (particulate matter of 10 micrometers or less).
 The number of ozone exceedance days has decreased while population has increased.
-Because the number of ozone exceedance days has decreased and the County is getting closer to meeting the California eight-hour standard, the attainment status for this standard has changed from nonattainment to nonattainment-transitional.
+Because the number of ozone exceedance days has decreased and the County is getting closer to meeting the California eight-hour standard, the attainment status for this standard has changed from nonattainment to nonattainment-transitional in April 2017.